TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 - **CSS-Preprocessor**: We are using [SASS](https://sass-lang.com/).
 - **Code style and linting**: We are using ESlint and prettier.
 Run `npm run test` to check your code style and linting before pushing code.
 Wrong formatting will result in a failing CI.
 You should configure your editor to automatically format on save with prettier for which VSCode provides [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-### Known peculiarities with browser extensions
+## Known peculiarities and bugs
-**Error:** `Unchecked runtime.lastError: The message port closed before a response was received.` Promisifying chrome.runtime.sendMessage({...}) doesnt work, because when you define a callback (Promise.resolve) sendMessage will wait until sendResponse is called in the message handler.
+- `Unchecked runtime.lastError: The message port closed before a response was received.` Promisifying chrome.runtime.sendMessage({...}) doesnt work, because when you define a callback (Promise.resolve) sendMessage will wait until sendResponse is called in the message handler.
 It just stalls execution and then dies if it's never called. **Solutions:** 1) Unpromisify sendMessage.
 2) Always return a value (return true is fine).
+- **Prettier in Windows**: `npm run prettier` might show warning and git might show changes, although all files are formatted correctly visually.
+This is due to end-of-line conventions.
+For information and fix see [this issue](https://github.com/TUfast-TUD/TUfast_TUD/pull/157).

 ## Have fun developing! 🔥